 The School of Education at University of Rio Grande and Rio Grande Community College holds a shared vision for its program, candidates and community.
 The University of Rio Grande and Rio Grande Community College Bunce School of Education provides a challenging environment in which teacher candidates develop into professional individuals and are sensitive to Appalachian values.
 Our institution offers access to a professional career through a unique community college/private university configuration.
 An example of Rio Grande’s unique nature is that through a particular program alignment, teacher candidates at University of Rio Grande and Rio Grande Community College may opt for some combination of a two, plus two, plus two program which will take them almost seamlessly from a two-year Associate’s Degree to a four year Bachelor’ Degree and into a two year Master’s program.
 This allows the University of Rio Grande/Rio Grande Community College to open “Windows to the Future” for our candidates at all degree and licensure levels.

-“Congratulations to the School of Education graduates for the 2018-2019 academic year.”
+“Congratulations to the School of Education’s latest graduates”.

 Teacher Education Program